Expensify/App/docs/articles/expensify-classic/integrations/accounting-integrations/QuickBooks-Online.md

 ## Vendor bill (recommended)

 This is a single itemized vendor bill for each Expensify report.
 If the accounting period is closed, we will post the vendor bill on the first day of the next open period.
-If you export as Vendor Bills, you can also choose to Sync reimbursed reports (set on the Advanced tab). **An A/P account is required to export to a vendor bill.
-Here is a screenshot of how your expenses map in QuickBooks.**
+If you export as Vendor Bills, you can also choose to Sync reimbursed reports (set on the Advanced tab). **An A/P account is required to export to a vendor bill.**

 The submitter will be listed as the vendor in the vendor bill.